stkr/web-safe/README.markdown

  Dependencies and Prerequisites
 ----------------------------------

-This application requires a webserver which is capable of processing cgi requests.
-It uses perl for decrypting the passowrd database.
+This application requires a web server which is capable of processing CGI requests.
+It uses Perl for decrypting the password database.
 The *Crypt::Pwsafe* module found in CPAN is used for decryption.
 This module requires twofish and AES ECB end CBC encryption modules.
 Furthermore, the server responses are encoded using JSON.
-Therefore a perl JSON module is required.
+Therefore a Perl JSON module is required.

 In Ubuntu 9.10 the required packages are libcrypt-twofish-perl, libcrypt-ecb-perl and libcrypt-cbc-perl for encryption and libjson-perl